Eating Disorders

 In times of slip-ups and relapses, I believe you learn more about yourself and the eating disorder and can use that information to get better.

-Knowing when you need to ask for help, attend support groups, add on additional therapy/nutrition appointments if you’re able can be a sign of strength in recovery.
+Knowing when to ask for help, attend support groups, and add on additional therapy/nutrition appointments if you’re able can be a sign of strength in recovery.

 4. Find a new routine to help adapt to the Fall.

-Think about how you might be able to find a bit of normalization in the new normal.
-This might help you a bit to get adjusted to the new space and routine.
+Think about how you might be able to find some normalization in the new normal.
+This might help you get adjusted to the new space and routine.

 What would this look like?
 Here are some ideas: